LacledesLAN/gamesvr/README.md

 ## `offline.sh`

-> Use to download assets, so that they can be used offline.
+Download Laclede's LAN game server assets, so that they can be used offline.

 ```shell
 ./offline.sh